We use cookies to ensure you get the best experience on our website. Please review our Privacy Policy to learn more.

-Docker is an in-demand, DevOps technology sought after in the tech industry.
-This powerful tool allows you to set up and deploy applications using containers.
-With the consistent environment of Docker, the development lifecycle of applications is easy and seamless.
-Docker Compose, a more advanced Docker tool, can be used to simplify your workflow.
+Docker is an in-demand, DevOps technology used to set up and deploy applications using containers.
+Docker’s environment streamlines the application development lifecycle, and Docker Compose, and advanced Docker tool, can be used to simplify your workflow

 If you’re new to DevOps, check out our beginner’s guide to Docker and Kubernetes before proceeding with this tutorial.